icon_notification notification-animation 2

 Our executive will contact you shortly

-An NRO account is a Rupee-denominated bank account suitable for NRIs, Persons of Indian Origin (PIOs) and Oversea Citizens of India (OCIs), who wish to deposit income earned in India, such as rent, dividends, pensions, gifts and proceeds from the sale of immovable property (excluding agricultural land/ farmhouse, plantation property).
+An NRO account is a Rupee-denominated bank account suitable for NRIs, Persons of Indian Origin (PIOs) and Overseas Citizens of India (OCIs), who wish to deposit income earned in India, such as rent, dividends, pensions, gifts and proceeds from the sale of immovable property.

-As per the prevailing Foreign Exchange Management Act (FEMA) regulations, once you get an NRI status, you must mandatorily convert your existing resident savings account to an NRO account.
+As per the prevailing Foreign Exchange Management Act (FEMA) regulations, once you get an NRI status, you must mandatorily convert your existing resident savings/current account to an NRO account.

-Further, you can also open a new NRO account with an Indian bank of your choice since it is permitted to hold multiple NRO accounts across banks.
+Further, you can also open a new NRO account with an any bank of your choice since it is permitted to hold multiple NRO accounts across banks.

 Understanding deposits in an NRO account

 Domestic income or funds originating from India can be deposited in an NRO account.
-In this context, it may be important for you to know the below classifications.
+In this context, it may be important for you to know the following classifications:

 • Current income: It includes rental income, dividends from investments, pension, interest from Fixed Deposits (FD) and bank accounts in India, among others.
-The funds from current income are freely repatriable, i.e., you can transfer the funds to an overseas account without any limits.
+The funds from current income are freely repatriable, i.e., you can remit (transfer) the funds to an overseas account without any limits.

 Please note, there is no upper limit on the amount of money that can be deposited in your NRO accounts.